John Fleming (naturalist)

-John Fleming FRSE FRS FSA (10 January 1785 – 18 November 1857) was a Scottish Free Church minister, naturalist, zoologist and geologist.
-He named and described a number of species of molluscs.
+John Fleming FRSE FRS FSA (10 January 1785 – 18 November 1857) was a Scottish Free Church minister, naturalist, zoologist, and geologist.
+He named and described several species of mollusc.
 During his life he tried to reconcile theology with science.

-Fleming Fjord in Greenland was named after him.
+The Fleming Fjord in Greenland was named after him.

 Life

-He was born on Kirkroads Farm near Bathgate in Linlithgowshire, the son of Alexander Fleming and his wife Catherine Nimmo.
+Fleming was born on Kirkroads Farm, Bathgate in Linlithgowshire, the son of Alexander Fleming and his wife Catherine Nimmo.
 After studying divinity at the University of Edinburgh he graduated in 1805.
 He was licensed to preach by the Church of Scotland and ordained as minister of Bressay in the Shetland Islands in 1808.
 In 1810 he translated to the parish of Flisk in Fife and in 1832 translated to Clackmannan.

-In 1808, he participated in founding the Wernerian Society, a learned society devoted to the study of natural history.
+In 1808, he became a member of the Wernerian Society, a learned society devoted to the study of natural history.

-John Fleming became a Member of the Royal Society of London on 25 February 1813 (he was not granted Fellowship).
-In 1814, he was awarded an honorary doctorate (Doctor of Divinity) by the University of St. Andrews and in the same year he became a fellow of the Royal Society of Edinburgh.
+Fleming became a member of the Royal Society of London on 25 February 1813 (he was not granted fellowship).
+In 1814, he was awarded an honorary doctorate of divinity by the University of St Andrews, and in the same year he became a fellow of the Royal Society of Edinburgh.
 His proposers for the latter were John Playfair, David Brewster and Robert Jameson.

-He was awarded the chair of natural philosophy (Physics) at the University of Aberdeen's King's College in 1834.
+He was awarded the chair of natural philosophy (physics) at the University of Aberdeen's King's College in 1834.
 In the Disruption of 1843 he left the established Church of Scotland to join the Free Church.
 In 1845, he became professor of natural history at the Free Church's New College in Edinburgh.
-He was three times elected President of the Edinburgh Botanical Society (1847–48, 1849–50 and 1856–57).
+He was three times elected president of the Edinburgh Botanical Society (1847–48, 1849–50 and 1856–57).
 He was then living at 22 Walker Street in Edinburgh's West End.

-He died at home, Seagrove House in Leith and is buried with his family in the western half of Dean Cemetery in Edinburgh.
-He is buried with his wife, Melville Christie (1796–1862) and son Dr Andrew Fleming (1821–1901) (also a Fellow of the Royal Society of Edinburgh) who rose to be Depute Surgeon General of the Indian Army.
+He died at home, Seagrove House in Leith, and is buried with his family in the western half of Dean Cemetery in Edinburgh.
+He is buried with his wife Melville Christie (1796–1862) and son Andrew Fleming (1821–1901) (also a fellow of the Royal Society of Edinburgh) who rose to be Deputy Surgeon General of the Indian Army.